Paul Conrath: World War II

 The Regiment General Göring remained in its bodyguard and air defense functions in Berlin at first, and only small elements saw action during the Polish campaign.
 On 1 March 1940, Conrath was promoted to colonel (Oberst) and as part of the RGG, he went into battle in the invasions of the Netherlands, Belgium and France.
 On 1 June he was appointed commander of the Regiment General Göring.

-Conrath lead his regiment, now named Regiment (mot.)
+Conrath led his regiment, now named Regiment (mot.)
 Hermann Göring, in Operation Barbarossa, the attack on the Soviet Union from 22 June 1941.The unit was involved in heavy fighting in the Battle of Brody, the encirclement of Kiev and the Battle of Bryansk; earning praise and suffering heavy losses.
 Paul Conrath was awarded the Knight's Cross on 4 September 1941 for leading the regiment in the first week of the Russian campaign.

 Back to the Reich, the General Göring was reorganized in France, first being expanded into a brigade in June (Luftwaffen-Brigade "Hermann Göring") and from 17 October 1942 to a division.
 Conrath had already been promoted to major general (Generalmajor) on 15 June 1942.
 The division was renamed Panzer-Division "Hermann Göring" and organized as an armoured division following the Army organization and receiving experienced army tankers, while sending an equal number of Luftwaffe personnel to the Army for training with Panzer units.
 The division was also reinforced with infantry, including up to 5,000 paratroopers - among them remnants of the Fallschirmjäger-Regiment 5, decimated in the airborne Battle of Crete.